Direct Support Workforce

 A direct support professional sits with a man in a wheelchair in a diner.

-This page is dedicated to bringing forward best practices, evidence-based strategies, tools and resources for those seeking employment or already employed in the direct support workforce, such as direct support professionals and frontline supervisors, as well as employers looking to recruit, select, train and retain the direct support workforce.
+This page is dedicated to sharing best practices, evidence-based strategies, tools and resources for people seeking employment or already working as direct support professionals and frontline supervisors who support individuals with intellectual and developmental disabilities.
+It also offers guidance for employers looking to recruit, select, train and retain this essential workforce.

 file_copy